EAT-JBCOMMUNITY/EAT/README.md

 or gradle test -PnoDistribution -Pandroidversion -Pandroid -Pcreate (-Pmodule='android-project-name') -c androidsettings.gradle

-The open source projects that were selected and finally integrated into EAT can be found in https://github.com/topics/android-project and are the following:
+The open source projects that were selected to integrate into EAT can be found in https://github.com/topics/android-project and are the following:
 - BloodBank
 - Elegant_Calculator
 - My_Companion